 - a.
-States that intend to request demonstration extensions under sections 1115(a), 1115(e) or 1115(f) must submit an extension request no later than 12 months prior to the expiration date of the demonstration.
-The chief executive officer of the state must submit to CMS either a demonstration extension request or a phase-out plan consistent with the requirements of paragraph 9. - b.
-Compliance with Transparency Requirements 42 CFR Section 431.412:

-Effective April 27, 2012, as part of the demonstration extension requests the state must provide documentation of compliance with the transparency requirements 42 CFR Section 431.412 and the public notice and tribal consultation requirements outlined in paragraph 15, as well as include the following supporting documentation:
+Should the state intend to request an extension of the demonstration under section 1115(a) or 1115(f), the state must submit an extension request no later than six (6) months prior to the expiration date of the demonstration.
+A request to extend an existing demonstration under 1115(e) must be submitted at least twelve (12) months prior to the expiration date of the demonstration.
+The chief executive officer of the state must submit to CMS either a demonstration extension request or a phase-out plan consistent with the requirements of STC 9 of this section. - b.
+Compliance with Transparency Requirements of 42 CFR 431.412.
+As part of the demonstration extension requests, the state must provide documentation of compliance with the transparency requirements of 42 CFR 431.412 and the public notice and tribal consultation requirements outlined in STC 15 of this section regarding Public Notice, Tribal Consultation and Consultation with Interested Parties.
+The financial data described in 42 CFR 431.412(c)(2)(v) must include five years of recent historical expenditure and enrollment data for the Medicaid and demonstration populations that are to be included in the demonstration extension, and a proposed budget neutrality test for the extension period based on recent data. - 9.

-- i.
-Historical Narrative Summary of the Demonstration Project: The state must provide a narrative summary of the demonstration project, reiterate the objectives set forth at the time the demonstration was proposed and provide evidence of how these objectives have been met as well as future goals of the program.
-If changes are requested, a narrative of the changes being requested along with the objective of the change and desired outcomes must be included. - ii.
-Special terms and conditions (STCs): The state must provide documentation of its compliance with each of the STCs.
-Where appropriate, a brief explanation may be accompanied by an attachment containing more detailed information.
-Where the STCs address any of the following areas, they need not be documented a second time.

-- iii.
-Waiver and Expenditure Authorities: The state must provide a list along with a programmatic description of the waivers and expenditure authorities that are being requested in the extension. - iv.
-Quality: The state must provide summaries of: External Quality Review Organization (EQRO) reports; managed care organization (MCO) and Coordinated Care Organization (CCO) reports; state quality assurance monitoring; and any other documentation that validates of the quality of care provided or corrective action taken under the demonstration. - v.
-Financial Data: The state must provide financial data (as set forth in the current STCs) demonstrating the state's detailed and aggregate, historical and projected budget neutrality status for the requested period of the extension as well as cumulatively over the lifetime of the demonstration.
-CMS will work with the state to ensure that federal expenditures under the extension of this project do not exceed the federal expenditures that would otherwise have been made.
-In doing so, CMS will take into account the best estimate of current trend rates at the time of the extension.
-In addition, the state must provide up to date responses to the CMS Financial Management standard questions.
-If title XXI funding is used in the demonstration, a CHIP Allotment Neutrality worksheet must be included. - vi.
-Evaluation Report: The state must provide a narrative summary of the evaluation design, status (including evaluation activities and findings to date), and plans for evaluation activities during the extension period.
-The narrative is to include, but not be limited to, describing the hypotheses being tested and any results available. - vii.
-Documentation of Public Notice 42 CFR section 431.408: The state must provide documentation of the state's compliance with public notice process as specified in 42 CFR section 431.408 including the post-award public input process described in 431.420(c) with a report of the issues raised by the public during the comment period and how the state considered the comments when developing the demonstration extension application. - 9.
 Demonstration Phase-Out.
 The state may only suspend or terminate this demonstration in whole, or in part, consistent with the following requirements. - a.
-Notification of Suspension or Termination: The state must promptly notify CMS in writing of the reason(s) for the suspension or termination, together with the effective date and a phase-out plan.
-The state must submit its notification letter and a draft phase-out plan to CMS no less than 5 months before the effective date of the demonstration's suspension or termination.
-Prior to submitting the draft phase-out plan to CMS, the state must publish on its website the draft phase-out plan for a 30-day public comment period.
-In addition, the state must conduct tribal consultation in accordance with its approved tribal consultation state plan amendment.
-Once the 30-day public comment period has ended, the state must provide a summary of each public comment received the state's response to the comment and how the state incorporated the received comment into a revised phase-out plan.
+Notification of Suspension or Termination.
+The state must promptly notify CMS in writing of the reason(s) for the suspension or termination, together with the effective date and a transition and phase-out plan.
+The state must submit its notification letter and a draft transition and phase-out plan to CMS no less than six (6) months before the effective date of the demonstration's suspension or termination.
+Prior to submitting the draft plan to CMS, the state must publish on its website the draft transition and phase-out plan for a thirty (30) day public comment period.
+In addition, the state must conduct tribal consultation in accordance with its approved tribal consultation State Plan Amendment.
+Once the thirty (30) day public comment period has ended, the state must provide a summary of each public comment received, the state's response to the comment and how the state incorporated the received comment into the revised phase-out plan. - b.
 The state must obtain CMS approval of the phase-out plan prior to the implementation of the phase-out activities.
-Implementation of phase-out activities must be no sooner than 14 days after CMS approval of the phase-out plan.
+Implementation of phase-out activities must be no sooner than fourteen (14) days after CMS approval of the phase-out plan.